 Reykjavik Food Prices

-Reykjavik is expensive when it comes to food.
+Reykjavik food prices are high since all food has to be shipped to the island.
 You really have to shop around to find something in the realm of affordability.
-For whatever reason, Reykjavik is famous for their hot dogs so that’s always a nice budget-friendly option.
+For whatever reason, Reykjavik is famous for its hot dogs so that’s always a nice budget-friendly option.

 Oh, and you’ll want to cut back on the alcohol because Reykjavik’s alcohol prices are some of the highest in the world.
-Ugg.
 Read more of our strategies for Eating and Drinking in Europe on a Budget.

 Budget Breakfast Prices in Reykjavik: Free – $12